cmazakas/foxy/docs/allocator-client.md

 namespace
 {
-// to write an allocator-aware operation in Asio, we need a callable object that has a get_executor
+// to write an allocator-aware operation in Asio, we need a callable object that has a get_allocator
-// member function and a nested executor_type typedef
+// member function and a nested allocator_type typedef
 //
 // to this end, an Asio stackless coroutine will suffice
 //
 // we bring in the yield/unyield headers to import the faux-keywords Asio adds
+//
 // these give us: yield, reenter
 //
 #include <boost/asio/yield.hpp>
 struct client_op : asio::coroutine
 {
   using allocator_type = pmr::polymorphic_allocator<char>;
+  using executor_type  = typename client_type::executor_type;

   // our async operation will own none of its required data
   //